 Test impact sites shall be on or above the test line.
 Rivets, vents and any other helmet feature within this region shall be valid test sites.
-Each impact site will be subjected to a group of one or two impacts according to the anvil selected for that site.
+Each impact site will be subjected to a group of one, two or three impacts according to the anvil selected for that site.

-The impact site for the first impact within in a group is the target for the successive impacts in the same group.
-However, if an impact group is sited closer than 120 mm to any previous impact group, that later impact shall be declared invalid.
+The impact site for the first impact within a group is the target for the successive impacts in the same group.
+However, if an impact group is sited closer than indicated in the following table to any previous impact group, that later impact group shall be declared invalid.